 Symptoms of Catching the Racing Bug

 Wanting to hit the track?
-Getting the urge to race is the best possible reason to replace your old bushings.
+Getting the urge to race is the best possible reason to replace your old and worn bushings.
 Whether you are headed to your local autocross or entering a twice-around-the-clock endurance race, you will want to upgrade your trailing arm bushings.
 We have a variety of options, and our best all-around bushings are the UHMW versions.
-These UHMW bushings will aid in a suspension’s stiffness by having almost zero deflection but also the ability to absorb some vibration, making them a must-have for a track car.
+These UHMW bushings will aid in a suspension’s stiffness by having almost zero deflection, but also the ability to absorb some vibration, making them a must-have for a track car traveling at higher speeds.
 The best bushings available for BMW motorsport applications can be found at Condor Speed Shop and are a must-have if you plan on any performance driving.
-Their bushings are made of the best material possible and feature black oxide plated steel plates which help prevent lateral movement between the bushing material and the aluminum insert which make up the bushing.
+Their replacement bushings are made of the best material possible and feature black oxide plated steel plates which help prevent lateral movement between the bushing material and the aluminum insert which make up the bushing.
 The tighter feel and better car control provided by upgraded trailing arm bushings will give you a competitive edge on track.

 The trailing arm bushings on your BMW will eventually have to be replaced, either because the factory bushings have failed due to age and stress or because you are looking for a performance upgrade.
 This is a job that can be completed by any knowledgeable and competent BMW enthusiast.
 Condor Speed Shop not only has the best bushings available either by themselves or a part of a parts combo, but we also sell and rent specialty tools used to complete the job.
 If you decide to let your favorite independent BMW repair shop replace your bushings, just be sure that they use the best products available and go with track-tested parts from Condor Speed Shop.
 If you see any of the common signs of failing trailing arm bushings, Condor Speed Shop has the cure!